 - Generate A/B Splits - Allows you to create A/B split test based on segments of randomly selected contacts in your list.

-- Import/Export - Allows you to export your list as either Excel or CSV format.
+- Import/Export - Allows you to export your list in either Excel or CSV format.

 - Mailings to List - Allows you to send a message to the list, show mailings to the list, run a domains report, or count active contacts in the list.